SushiBar1111/HackTheBox-Write-Up/Easy-Machine/Windows-Machine/Blue.md

 </br>

 ## Vulnerability Found
-1. Using Windows OS version with known vulnerability.
+1. Using Windows OS version with known vulnerability on SMB server.

 ## Step to Re-produce